oneRaSol/Candidate-Assessment-proj-2/README.md

 - **Json-server**, A pull request is outstanding regarding this issue created to resolver the posting of the test results to a data set.<!--START_SECTION:waka-->

-- **PWA**, I Will apply this PWA after project is submitted due to time constraints.
+- **👉 PWA**, I Will apply this PWA after project is submitted due to time constraints.

 ---